Find the Note-Taking method that's best for you:

 4. The Charting Method

 The prep: Use a ruler to set up your paper with several columns and label section headings.

 And there you have it!
 Four solid note-taking styles to experiment with for your optimum retention, organization, and motivation.
+These strategies work great whether you're in a classical classroom setting or you're adapting to online mobile learning for semesters to come.
 Don’t settle for notes that don’t inspire you!